Sikhadasr/Credit-Card-Fraud-Detection/README.md

 ![Other Models](https://github.com/Sikhadasr/Credit-Card-Fraud-Detection/blob/master/Images/Other%20Models.PNG)

 ## Conclusion:
-As seen from above the cost for final models  is minimized about 6 to 78 times compared tp other  models by minimizing the False Positives.Therefore in fraud detection , taking care of the false positives is as important as taking care of the frauds.
+As seen from above the cost for final models  is minimized about 6 to 78 times compared to other  models by minimizing the False Positives.Therefore in fraud detection , taking care of the false positives is as important as taking care of the frauds.